e13000/directional_sparse_filtering/README.md

-K. Watcharasupat, A. H. T. Nguyen, C.-H. Ooi, and A. W. H. Khong, "Directional Sparse Filtering using Weighted Lehmer Mean for Blind Separation of Unbalanced Speech Mixtures," submitted to ICASSP2021.
+K. Watcharasupat, A. H. T. Nguyen, C.-H. Ooi, and A. W. H. Khong, "Directional Sparse Filtering using Weighted Lehmer Mean for Blind Separation of Unbalanced Speech Mixtures," to be presented at the 2021 IEEE International Conference on Acoustics, Speech and Signal Processing.

 A. H. T. Nguyen, V. G. Reju, and A. W. H. Khong, “Directional Sparse Filtering for Blind Estimation of Under-determined Complex-valued Mixing Matrices,” IEEE